cloudape/cloudape.github.io/README.md

 # About
 This is a training kit containing the essential skills for **Cloud Native** professionals.
+The content covers the following job roles:
+- Cloud Associates
+- Cloud Engineer
+- Devops Engineer
+- Cloud Architecture

-## Cloud Foundation
+## Cloud Associates

 Cloud foundation is for Associate Enginer.

-### CA0101: Git
+### CA0101: Working with Git
 Git is a version control software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.
-In this introduction unit, the student will learn the basics of Git and get going with the most popular Git implementation - GitHub.

 [Unit 01: Getting Started with Git](https://openlearnhack.github.io/CA0101/U01)